KaniskarK/Python-ChatBot/README.md

 Now for deployment follow my tutorial to implement `app.py` and `app.js`.

 ## Note
-In the video we implement the first approach using jinja2 templates within our Flask app.
+we implement the first approach using jinja2 templates within our Flask app.
 Only slight modifications are needed to run the frontend separately.
 I put the final frontend code for a standalone frontend application.

 ## Credits:
 This repo was used for the frontend code: